smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

     - The gNB forwards the packets to the UE over the air-interface.
 UE-side modem stack then transparently passes the application packets to the app hosted on the UE.

-In summary, the UPF is responsible for packet routing and forwarding, packet inspection and filtering, subscriber policy enforcement, and QoS handling.
+In summary, the UPF is responsible for packet routing and forwarding, packet inspection and filtering, subscriber policy enforcement, inline services (NAT, firewall, DNS etc) and QoS handling.

 ## Significance of UPF from SCONE Perspective

-Through the N4 interface, UPF gets access to the subscriber policy and data plans.
-This enables UPF to send the throughput advice based on the subscriber data plan to the client application end point.

-The UPF is on the data path at the mobile packet core network element that routes and forwards application packets between the gNodeB and the DN (e.g. the Internet), it has access to subscriber policy.
+The UPF is a data path mobile packet core network element that routes and forwards application packets between the gNodeB and the DN and it has access to subscriber policy via standard 3GPP N3 interface.

-Usually mobile networks are deployed with multi-verndor support meaning the RAN base station can belong to differnet vendors and might not implement all the features in all the base stations, however, UPFs sits in an unique positions that all the userplane traffic via different base stations would be routed through it.

-In a nutshell, Userplane traffic that carries Internet traffic routed via UPF, hence, it has the best position to send the throughput advice to client application over the data-path.
+As a result, UPF is in the best position to send the throughput advice to client application over the data-path.

 ## 4G Mobile Network Architecture